-Dr Patrick Davey is an NHS consultant from Consultant Connect’s National Consultant Network, working remotely as part of the local team.
+Dr Patrick Davey is an NHS consultant from Consultant Connect’s National Consultant Network, working remotely in the local team conducting referral triage.
 He shares his experience of the service along with a recent patient case study example:

-“I look at all the referrals to cardiology, grade and deal with them.
-It is a really helpful system as it means virtually all the referrals go through one person so there’s a consistency and opportunity to building relationships with GPs.
+‘I look at all the referrals to cardiology, grade and deal with them.
+It is a helpful system as it means virtually all the referrals go through one person, so there’s consistency and the opportunity to build relationships with GPs.

 Watch a clip of Dr Davey talking about the patient case study: